Volkswagen Touareg: V10 TDI (2002–2008)

 The V10 TDI was offered in the United States for a limited time in 2004, but emissions regulations forced it off the market temporarily.

 The V10 TDI returned to the U.S. market as a 2006 model-year vehicle in five states.
-Later US models went on sale in 2006, which was compliant with 50 states emission with Ultra-low sulphur diesel and particulate filter.
-Stricter California Air Resources Board (CARB) emissions standards resulted in the V10 TDI being reduced to only 43 state emissions in 2008 before being cancelled again in the United States.
+Later US models went on sale in 2006, which were compliant with all 50 states' emission standards as they used ultra-low sulphur diesel and particulate filters.
+Stricter California Air Resources Board (CARB) emissions standards resulted in the V10 TDI being compliant with only 43 out of 50 state emissions standards in 2008 before being cancelled again in the United States.
 The V10 engine was replaced by a V6 TDI engine that met the CARB minimum emission requirements for the 2009 model year.

-Fifth Gear used this version for testing to tow a Boeing 747.

-Facelift (2006-2010)
+Facelift (2006–2010)

 The Touareg's first facelift was unveiled at the 2006 Paris Motor Show, with its North American debut at the 2007 New York Auto Show as a 2008 model.
 It now features the shield grille styling shared with other vehicles in the Volkswagen range.
-The updated Touareg has more than 2300 redesigned parts and boasts some new technological features:
+The updated Touareg has more than 2300 redesigned parts and includes new technological features: